 Simply put: You’re at risk for an attack if you are running outdated versions of WordPress, plugins and themes on your website.
 Version updates often include patches for security issues in the code, so it’s important to always run the latest version of all software installed on your WordPress website.

 Updates will appear in your WordPress dashboard as soon as they’re available.
 Make a practice of running a backup and then running all available updates every time you login to your WordPress site.
-While the task of running updates may seem inconvenient or tiresome, it’s an important WordPress security best practice.
+While the task of running updates may seem inconvenient or tiresome, it’s an important WordPress security best practice to update WordPress, update WordPress plugins, and update your WordPress themes.

 3. Using Plugins and Themes from Untrustworthy Sources